htdebeer/SVG-cards/README.md

 NPM is *not* maintained by me and can be out of date.)

-In July 2018, [Thomas Linard](https://github.com/thlinard) improved the SVG files by making them complient with the [SVG specification](https://www.w3.org/TR/SVG/).
+In July 2018, [Thomas Linard](https://github.com/thlinard) improved the SVG files by making them compliant with the [SVG specification](https://www.w3.org/TR/SVG/).